tilpa/specs/_posts/2016-02-17-restful-api.md

 Level 2

-  - support whitelisting of clients to help prevent unauthorised access
+  - support whitelisting of clients to help prevent unauthorized access
   - provide data validation to prevent illogical data making it into the database

+Level 3

+  - be able to return data in different exchange formats (JSON, YAML, XML, etc.)
+  - use oAuth to enforce AAA principles